Leche Podrida Para Disfrutar

 -Elandria V. Henderson, 1971

 After the records from the archive, the zine gives us records of the archive, including collecting policies, directions on how to create your own special collection, copyright laws, and donor agreement forms.
 After this section is a fun list readers can write in of “Stuff I’m Gonna Donate to the Archives.”
 The zine ends with Shawn(ta)’s contact information and a note to readers that they should schedule a consultation and create their own special collections.
-She says, “We’ll have tea/coffee… it’ll be fun!”
+She says, “We’ll have tea/coffee

 We highly recommend reading this playful yet powerful zine as a part of your Juneteenth celebrations this year, or to connect with this important, often overlooked, history any time of year.